mindis/snowplow.github.com/_posts/2013-08-12-towards-universal-event-analytics-building-an-event-grammar.md

     (End user) added product to basket
     (Admin) banned user #23

-This is a mistake, because as we have seen above, the Subject is a key component of our event grammar; it is particularly dangerous to assume that the Subject of every event is your end user, because that is not always the case either (as per the admin ban above).
+This is a mistake, because as we have seen above, the Subject is a key component of our event grammar.

+Going further, it is particularly dangerous to assume that the Subject of every event is your end user aka customer, because we have seen cases where this is not the case.

 ### An entity can be Subject or Object or both across multiple events